-Veterinary ophthalmologist, Dr. Sinisa Grozdanic, is accepting appointments two days a month at Red River Animal Emergency Hospital and Referral Center.
+Veterinary ophthalmologist, Dr. Sinisa Grozdanic, is accepting appointments on a quarterly basis at Red River Animal Emergency Hospital and Referral Center.
 He primarily works at Animal Eye Consultants of Iowa, where you may contact him with any questions you may have concerning your pet’s eye health.
 Additionally, we invite you to schedule an appointment with Dr. Grozdanic at our Fargo-Moorhead area clinic today.

 Dr. Grozdanic performs eyelid and corneal surgeries, as well as cataract, glaucoma, and vitreo-retinal procedures at Red River Animal Emergency Hospital and Referral Center.
 He specializes in the early diagnostics of glaucoma and retinal diseases, advanced surgical procedures for glaucoma, endoscopic ocular and orbital surgeries, laser therapy for various eye diseases, unique treatments for autoimmune retinal diseases, and stem-cell based therapies for blinding ocular diseases.